 Under the Employment Rights Act 1996, if you are an employee you have the right to be provided with a written statement of employment particulars (a contract of employment) if your employment is for a duration of one month or more.

-This document should be provided to you within two months of the start of your employment.
+This document must be provided to you on or before the first day of your employment.
 You should request that your employer provides you with a copy of your contract of employment as soon as possible to give you the chance to review it in detail.

 The Employment Law specialists at Taylor & Emmet can assist you if you feel that the language in your employment contract or service agreement is confusing or concerning.
 It is worth remembering that you do not have to sign the first contract which is drafted for you and it is possible to request that changes are made.